2009年10月30日 星期五

 Creating a New Java ME MIDP Project

-6. Click Finish.
-The IDE creates the D:\source\java\MyHelloMIDlet project folder.
-The project folder contains all of your sources and project metadata, such as the project Ant script.
+project folder.
+The project folder contains all of your sources and project metadata, such as the project Ant script. - Right-click the

 public class HelloMIDlet extends MIDlet